ARKlab/Ark.Tools/README.md

 ### Flurl upgrade to v4

 See [Flurl](https://flurl.dev/docs/upgrade/) for details, but long-story-short is:

-- Default to STJ thus use `XXXXX` to configure a Newtonsoft client factory
+* Flurl now default to STJ thus use `XXXXX` to configure a Newtonsoft client factory

 ### Rebus upgrade to v8

 Rebus has been upgraded to v8.

-There is a Breaking Change on SecondLevelRetries where IFailed<T> no longer has the Exception object, but a serialization friendly ExceptionInfo.
-Use `exceptionInfo.ToException()` to obtain an exception: do note that the original StackTrace is in the Exception.Message.
+1. There is a Breaking Change on SecondLevelRetries where `IFailed<T>` no longer has the `Exception` object, but a serialization friendly `ExceptionInfo`.
+Use `exceptionInfo.ToException()` to obtain an exception: do note that the original `StackTrace` is in the `Exception.Message` and not in the `Exception.StackTrace`.
+2. The `UseAzureServiceBusNativeDeliveryCount()` is deprecated in favor of native support by Rebus.
+Migrate to `UseAzureServiceBus(...).UseNativeMessageDeliveryCount()`.

 ## Upgrade Ark.Tools v4.5